 (1) Actions of preliminary examination and disciplinary investigation shall be performed according to the following procedure:

-When a notification or complaint is received in accordance with the conditions in paragraph two of Article 7 as to the effect that law enforcement officers have committed an crime or such circumstance is directly found out, necessary actions shall be performed by the authorities authorized to give permission to investigate and/or by disciplinary chiefs in accordance with the Law No. 4483 and/or the disciplinary legislation to which law enforcement officers are subject to.
+When a notification or complaint is received in accordance with the conditions in paragraph two of Article 7 as to the effect that law enforcement officers have committed an crime or such circumstance is directly found out, necessary actions shall be performed by the authorities entitled to give permission to investigate and/or by disciplinary chiefs in accordance with the Law No. 4483 and/or the disciplinary legislation to which law enforcement officers are subject to.

-It is essential that preliminary investigations and/or disciplinary investigations in relation to the crimes of murder, willful and malicious injury, torture, exceeding the limits of the authority to use force and establishing an organization to commit crimes and the crimes committed within the activities of an organization, which are alleged to be committed by law enforcement officers or are directly found out be conducted by civil inspectors.
-In cases where the characteristic of an incident requires, the inspectors of affiliated institutions can also be assigned to work with the civil inspectors who conduct the preliminary examination and/or disciplinary investigation.
-In the event that preliminary examinations and/or disciplinary investigations with regard to the aforementioned crimes are conducted by Governor’s Offices or District Governor’s Offices, these actions shall be performed by the officials in the class of the services of local authority to the extent that facilities allow.
+It shall prevail that preliminary investigations and/or disciplinary investigations in relation to the crimes of murder, willful and malicious injury, torture, exceeding the limits of the authority to use force and establishing an organization to commit crimes and the crimes committed within the activities of an organization, which are alleged to be committed by law enforcement officers or are directly found out be conducted by civil inspectors.
+In cases where the characteristic of an incident requires, the inspectors of affiliated institutions may also be assigned to work with the civil inspectors who conduct the preliminary examination and/or disciplinary investigation.
+In the event that preliminary examinations and/or disciplinary investigations with regard to the aforementioned crimes are conducted by governorates or district governorates, these actions shall be performed by the officials ranked as local authority within the bounds of possibility..

 In the event that a civil inspector is assigned in order to conduct a preliminary examination and/or disciplinary investigation, the preliminary examinations and/or disciplinary investigations which have been initiated by other administrative authorities shall be transferred to the civil inspector.

-ç) Special provisions as regards the ability of Public Prosecutors to directly initiate an investigation shall remain reserved.
+d) Special provisions as regards the ability of Public Prosecutors to directly initiate an investigation shall remain reserved.

-A sufficient number of civil inspectors shall be assigned by the Presidency of the Board in order to fulfill the duties assigned within the framework of the provisions of this Article and Article 4.
-No duty other than these duties shall be assigned to these inspectors and they shall be subjected to regular in-service training on the subjects that are related to their area of duty.
-Principles on the determination of these inspectors, the method of assignment and in-service trainings and similar matters shall be regulated in a regulation which will be prepared by the Ministry and put into force with the resolution of the Council of Ministers.
+A sufficient number of civil inspectors shall be assigned by the Board in order to fulfill the duties assigned within the framework of the provisions of this Article and Article 4 (a different sentence: 6/12/2019-7196/89 article).
+No duty other than these duties shall be assigned to these inspectors unless it is necessary, and they shall be subjected to regular in-service training on the subjects that are related to their area of duty.
+Principles on the determination of these inspectors, the method of assignment and in-service trainings and similar matters shall be regulated in a regulation which will be entered into force by the President.

-In the event that Public Prosecutors initiate an investigation on law enforcement officers due to the crimes resulting from their duties or the crimes which they have committed during their duties and personal crimes, they shall notify the Ministry, Governor’s Office or District Governor’s Office of the circumstance depending on the relevance of the personnel within seven working days at the latest.
-The Ministry, Governor’s Offices and District Governor’s Offices and the officials who conduct the administrative investigation shall take all necessary measures in order not to harm the confidentiality of investigation.
+In the event that Public Prosecutors initiate an investigation against law enforcement officers due to the crimes resulting from their duties or the crimes which they have committed during the execution of their duties and their personal crimes, they shall notify the Ministry, governorates or district governorates of it depending on the relevance of the personnel within seven working days at the latest.
+The Ministry, governorates and district governorates and the officials who conduct the administrative investigation shall take all necessary measures in order not to harm the confidentiality of investigation.

-The complainant and the law enforcement officers about whom a notification or complaint has been made shall be informed about the phase of the ongoing disciplinary investigation by the Ministry, Governor’s Offices or District Governor's Offices depending on its relevance at least twice a month.
+The complainant and the law enforcement officers about whom a notification or complaint has been made shall be informed about the phase of the ongoing disciplinary investigation by the Ministry, governorates or district governorates depending on its relevance at least twice a month.

 CHAPTER FOUR Amended, Provisional and Final Provisions